rmariano/itarch/es/posts/2017-in-review.rst

 This year I attended some conferences overseas, where I presented talks.
 First, in June, I went to the beautiful city of Prague for PyCon CZ 2017.
-At first, I got only one talk approved, `:doc:discovering-descriptors`, which was a new topic I was presenting.
+At first, I got only one talk approved, :doc:`discovering-descriptors`, which was a new topic I was presenting.
 A few days before the conference started, another speaker had to step down, so I was asked to fill in the slot, to which I agreed by proposing my talk of clean code in Python.
 That meant I presented one the